 The duration of the trip to the cultural city of Anuradhapura from the airport is 5 hours

-Anuradhapura marks the northernmost city of the cultural triangle of Sri Lanka, which is one of the most important cultural places in Sri Lanka, also the most ancient city of the island dating back to 3rd century BC.
+Anuradhapura marks the northernmost city of the cultural triangle of Sri Lanka, which is one of the most important cultural places in Sri Lanka and also the most ancient city on the island, dating back to the 3rd century BC.
 Anuradhapura is a UNESCO world heritage site since 1982.

-Anuradhapura hides hundreds of temples, palaces, stone sculptures and many valuable monuments, therefore Anuradhapura is a part of most Sri Lanka cultural tours.
-The city was established by the first king of Sri Lanka Walagambahu in the dry zone of Sri Lankan central province.
+Anuradhapura hides hundreds of temples, palaces, stone sculptures, and many valuable monuments; therefore, Anuradhapura is a part of most Sri Lanka cultural tours.
+The city was established by the first king of Sri Lanka, Walagambahu, in the dry zone of Sri Lanka’s central province.

 Cultural and historical facts of Anuradhapura

-Anuradhapura was the capital of Sri Lankan until 10th century AD and the more than 100 of Sri Lankan kings ruled the island from Anuradhapura.
-The city was largely neglected by the Sri Lankan kings due to the South Indian invasions.
-However, it was a flourishing city for more than a thousand years and had been a well-planned city with temples, palaces, lakes, parks, and a road network.
+Anuradhapura was the capital of Sri Lanka until the 10th century AD, and more than 100 Sri Lankan kings ruled the island from Anuradhapura.
+Due to the South Indian invasions, the Sri Lankan kings largely neglected the city.
+However, it had been a flourishing city for more than a thousand years and had been a well-planned city with temples, palaces, lakes, parks, and a road network.

-According to the historians, the city was planned such a way that the inner-city was in the middle of the city with the king’s palace and temples.
-The immediate outer layer was consisting of houses of the general public and the next outer layer was the farmlands such as rice paddies and vegetable plots.
+According to historians, the city was planned in such a way that the inner city was in the middle of the city, with the king’s palace and temples.
+The immediate outer layer consisted of houses for the general public, and the next outer layer was farmlands such as rice paddies and vegetable plots.
 The outermost circles were the lakes and jungle.

-How to explore Anuradhapura historical site: Apart from the places mentioned above this historical city hosts a large number of many other crumbling monuments.
-There are many other historical monuments, Buddha statues, stone sculptures, Dagobas (dorm shaped structure found in Buddhist temples), museums and many other monuments that make Anuradhapura one of the best historical sites to experience Sri Lankan culture and heritage.
+How to explore Anuradhapura historical site: Apart from the places mentioned above, this historical city hosts a large number of other crumbling monuments.
+There are many other historical monuments, Buddha statues, stone sculptures, Dagobas (dorm-shaped structures found in Buddhist temples), museums, and many other monuments that make Anuradhapura one of the best historical sites to experience Sri Lankan culture and heritage.

-Ruwanweli seya, Isurumuniya, Thuparama, Jetawanarama, Abhayagiriya, Samadhi Buddha Statue, twin pond are the most visited places in Anuradhapura.
-A walk through the archaeological museum of Anuradhapura provides an enriching experience of rich historical past of history of Anuradhapura.
+Ruwanweli Seya, Isurumuniya, Thuparama, Jetawanarama, Abhayagiriya, Samadhi Buddha Statue, and Twin Pond are the most visited places in Anuradhapura.
+A walk through the archaeological museum of Anuradhapura provides an enriching experience of the rich historical past history of Anuradhapura.

 How to reach Anuradhapura

-- By Air: Anuradhapura can be conveniently reached by air from major cities like Colombo and Kandy.
-The domestic airport of Colombo is within easy reach of Anuradhapura historical site.
+- By Air: Major cities like Colombo and Kandy are easily accessible by air from Anuradhapura.
+The domestic airport of Colombo is within easy reach of the Anuradhapura historical site.
 There are daily flights from Colombo to Anuradhapura.

-- By Train: Train is the most popular way of reaching Anuradhapura from Colombo.
-Anuradhapura is connected with Colombo by a railway track and a few express trains ply between two cities on a daily basis.
-Travel by train is cheap and convenient and it saves time too.
+- Train: The train is the most popular way of reaching Anuradhapura from Colombo.
+Anuradhapura is connected with Colombo by a railway track, and a few express trains ply between the two cities on a daily basis.
+Travelling by train is cheap and convenient, and it saves time too.

-- By road: a Most foreign tourist who book package tours (Sri Lanka cultural tours), using road transport to travel to Anuradhapura.
-Because they are provided with car, van or a coach to travel during their trip.
+- By road: Most foreign tourists book package tours (Sri Lanka cultural tours), using road transport to travel to Anuradhapura.
+Because they are provided with a car, van, or coach to travel during their trip.
 However, using public buses to travel can be very inconvenient.
-Travel by public buses is cheap but it sucks your time.
+Travelling by public bus is cheap, but it sucks your time.

-Yapahuwa: Yapahuwa is another historical city of Sri Lanka but quiet unknown to most travellers.
+Yapahuwa: Yapahuwa is another historical city of Sri Lanka but quite unknown to most travellers.
 Therefore, the tourist traffic heading to Yapahuwa is minimal.
-Yapahuwa was the capital of Sri Lanka for a brief period in the 13th century and later it was abandoned due to the south Indian invasions.
-Yapahuwa had been a fortress similar to Sigiriya and it was protected by a ring of walls and ditches.
+Yapahuwa was the capital of Sri Lanka for a brief period in the 13th century, but later it was abandoned due to the South Indian invasions.
+Yapahuwa had been a fortress similar to Sigiriya, and it was protected by a ring of walls and ditches.

-Kala wewa: Kala wewa, which is a reservoir provided the water to the ancient city of Anuradhapura during its heyday.
-The lake is still serving as one of the most important resources of water and stores a large amount of rainwater during the monsoon.
-Kalawewa was the largest irrigation work originated during the Anuradhapura period.
-Kalawewa was built in the 5th century AD under the reign of King Dhatusena.
+Kala wewa: Kala wewa is a reservoir that provided water to the ancient city of Anuradhapura during its heyday.
+The lake is still one of the most important resources for water and stores a large amount of rainwater during the monsoon.
+Kalawewa was the largest irrigation work that originated during the Anuradhapura period.
+Kalawewa was built in the 5th century AD, under the reign of King Dhatusena.

-Sandungira Raja Maha Vihara: According to the history this ancient temple was built under the guidance of King Saddatissa, during the Anuradhapura period (4th century BC-11th century AD).
-Sandungira temple is mostly visited by local travellers and devotees and it is not included in most Sri Lanka cultural tours, that crafted for foreign travellers.
+Sandungira Raja Maha Vihara: According to history this ancient temple was built under the guidance of King Saddatissa, during the Anuradhapura period (4th-century BC-11th century AD).
+Sandungira temple is mostly visited by local travellers and devotees and it is not included in most Sri Lanka cultural tours, that are crafted for foreign travellers.

 Historical Ayurved hospital: The ruins of an ancient Ayurveda hospital were discovered within the archaeological site of Anuradhapura.
-The Ayurveda hospital believed to date back to 898 AD to 914 AD.
+The Ayurveda hospital is believed to date back from 898 AD to 914 AD.
 The hospital served the monks who lived in the Thuparama temple complex.